007DSJ/007DSJ/README.md

 - 👋 Hi, I’m Deep Shankar Jha
 - 👀 I’m interested in Machine Learning and Web Development
-- 🌱 I’m currently learning ML with Python and Reactjs,Nodejs
+- 🌱 I’m currently learning ML with Python and Reactjs,Nodejs,Angular
 - 💞️ I’m looking to collaborate on AI and Web based projects
 - 📫 How to reach me deepjha007@gmail.com , github:@007DSJ